mducle/mcphase/trunk/src/dos_fileman/readme.txt

 CONVOLUT *.* 23 stp=0.014 mode=gauss fwhm=0.2
-                      - (means take file *.* second column as xaxis and calculate CONVOLUTation for y axis=3rd column  with stepwidth 0.014) --->the result is written in file *.cvt use the mode= switch to specify the type of convolution function  used (gauss) and then specify the function parameters of f(x) convolution is done according to the formula: conv(x')=sum_{x} col3(x)*f(x'-x) this procedurecan be used to calculate a diffraction pattern from the output of program ELN
+                      - (means take file *.* second column as xaxis and calculate CONVOLUTation for y axis=3rd column  with stepwidth 0.014) --->the result is written in file *.cvt use the mode= switch to specify the type of convolution function  used. convolution is done according to the formula: conv(x')=sum_{x} col3(x)*f(x'-x)

+                        possible modes are: gauss, fullprof2t, fullprofq
+                        the function parameters of f(x) :
+                              for gauss: fwhm=,
+                              for fullprof2t: u= v= w=,
+                              for fullprofq:  u= v= w=,lamdba=[A]
+                        [u,v,w used to calculate fwhm from 2theta: for D9-ILL u=16.08575, v=-6.2195, w=0.83903]

+                        example: this procedure can be used to calculate a diffraction pattern from the output of program ELN

 LINREG *.* 23         - 23 means calc.LINREG of 3rd columns with respect
                         to second column)---> the result is written in